nautobot/nautobot/nautobot/docs/user-guides/getting-started/interfaces.md

     As of this writing (Nautobot 1.0.3), Interfaces cannot be assigned in to a LAG in the Device Type template; component Interfaces must be designated in the specific instantiation of s Device created from the Device Type

-## Create a New Device Using the Device Type
+## Creating a New Device Using the Device Type

 Create a new Device with these attributes: